zarthur/CSCC-Android-Mobile-Applications-Notes/week_02/readme.md

 questions we can present to the user.
 The first step to doing this is to create a new class to represent questions - we'll name it *Question*.
 With each question we'll associate question text, four possible answers, and a value indicating the correct answer.
-The question text will be stored as a string resource, we we'll store the ID associated with the resource.
-Similarly, the possible answers will be stored in a string array resource, so we'll store the ID associated with the string array resource.
+The question text and possible answers will be stored as  a string array resource, which we'll look at later, so we'll store the ID associated with the string array resource.
 Our code for the *Question* class looks like this: